easy-pwa/easy-pwa-js/README.md

 #### Check if a helper for installing is available
 Chrome/Edge: TRUE if event has been received.

-Other browsers: we propose a helper to indicate how install app.
+Other browsers: we propose a helper to indicate how install the app.
 TRUE If a helper is available for the used current browser version.
 ````
-PwaManager.getHomeScrenManager().helperAvailable();
+PwaManager.getHomeScrenManager().helperIsAvailable();
 ````

 #### Show the helper if helper is available.